 Practice: Students are expected to follow a regular, daily practice schedule.
 A typical beginning to early intermediate student should practice 15 to 30 minutes per day.
 Lack of consistent home practice, enthusiasm and willingness to participate during lessons, will result in students' dismissal.

-Music Notebook/Materials: Each student is expected to keep a music notebook for the assignments, and bring it to each lesson.
-All assignments will be written in this notebook and are expected to be fully completed by the next lesson.
+Piano Assignment/Materials:Weekly Piano assignments will be recorded on a google doc that will be shared with the student and the guardian (for minors).
+Student should have a copy handy during daily practice and heed the practice instructions.
 Students are responsible for purchasing their own music materials, and when assigned, obtain them promptly to avoid delay in progress.
 The studio offers a lending library but only for short-term use.
 All borrowed materials must be treated with care.

 Recitals/group performance classes: These give all students the opportunities to demonstrate and share their progress.
 Students of all levels are required to participate in the studio student recitals.
 Students may also participate in the MTAC students recitals if interested and qualified by MTAC, which are held monthly during the school year.

 The studio recital/workshop/group classes are mandatory.
 They give students more opportunities to sharpen their musical and performance skills in a group setting.
 Themes and activities at these classes are designed to enhance their skills learned at private lessons.
 These recitals and classes will be scheduled on weekends and announced before a quarter begins.